danielo88/Raspberry_LCD_ID_Reader/README.md

 # lcd_id
-Read Registers on MCUFRIEND UNO shield for WiringPi
+Read Registers on MCUFRIEND UNO shield for WiringPi.

 By the same appearance,mcufriend has a lot of variations.
 http://domoticx.com/arduino-shield-2-4-tft-lcd-touch/